LearnBoost/express-mongoose/Readme.md

       });
     });

+  Just pass a Query or Promise in and the result will be rendered as json.
+  If an error occurs, the error will be next()ed along as expected.

     app.get('/send', function (req, res) {
-      // just pass a Query or Promise in and the result will be rendered as json.
-      // if an error occurs, the error will be next()ed along as expected. var News = db.model('News');
+      var News = db.model('News');
       res.send(News.getLatest());
     });